Imagine you're in charge of a store selling luxury goods. The sale is one-night-only, and you only have 3 or 4 hours to sell as much as you can.

 The next step is to invite supporters to the Facebook Event.
 Attendees will get notifications whenever you post an update, plus the ability to participate in discussions.

 Include the Event link in your email newsletters, then ask followers, staff and board to mark themselves as "Interested".
-Finally, remind guests to invite friends personally as well as share to their entire News Feed.
+Remind guests to invite friends personally as well as share to their entire News Feed.

 The nice thing about public events is that anyone can view it, even if they are not signed into Facebook or don't have an account.